 Pluots are the result of grafting apricot and plumcot trees onto plum tree rootstock.
 They are not the first ever plum-apricot hybrid to be developed; that distinction is held by the plumcot, a 50/50 blend of plum and apricot.
 The ratio of hybridization in pluots, though is, by definition, 75% plum and 25% apricot, though it could vary, but the rule of thumb is more plum than apricot.
 The result is a fruit which draws on the best qualities of its parents to create a new fruit perhaps better than its origins - much like technology, improving upon its previous carnation.
 Pluots evolved out of the intention to improve the plum's status within the stone fruit industry.
 Like most stone fruits, pluots thrive in regions such as the San Joaquin Valley and the eastern Mediterranean coast, where winter time temperatures are cool but not cold and the summer season is long, warm and dry.

 Recipes that include Pluots.
 One is easiest, three is harder.

-Someone spotted Pluots using the Specialty Produce app for iPhone and Android.
+People have spotted Pluots using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

-Near Santa Monica, California, United States
+Santa Monica Farmers Market Near Santa Monica, California, United States

 Spotter's comments : Scott Farms